 Although the Pure Evoke H3 isn’t the cheapest radio with presets for elderly people, it is one of the most intuitive devices on the market.
-Additionally, the vertical and compact design of this system means that it won’t take up a lot of space in your home.
+The vertical and compact design of this system means that it won’t take up a lot of space in your home.

 For around £130, features of the Pure Evoke H3 include:

 The Pure Evoke H3 is simple and easy to use, while also offering excellent design and aesthetic appeal.
 As one of the best digital radios for the elderly, this device also comes with a 3-year manufacturer’s warranty for peace of mind, and durable build quality that can withstand the occasional bump.